 There are lots of different ways that, as employers, we can open our doors to people with convictions.
-It might be as simple as signalling that a person’s record won’t prevent them from getting a job.
+It might be as simple as signing up to Ban the Box to signal that a person’s record won’t prevent them from getting a job.
 Or it might involve actively recruiting in prisons.
 Whatever your approach, there are lots of practical issues it is worth thinking about, from understanding the law to having a recruitment process that is clear, supportive and inclusive.
 We’ve pulled together some guidance and insights from employers in the Release Scotland network to help your organisation benefit from the talents of people with convictions.

 Here are the steps to follow.